-- Troughs will be kept at heights that make them useable to livestock.
+Troughs will be kept at heights that make them useable to livestock.
 Steel troughs should be kept off of the ground.
-Troughs which become elevated or uneven from trampling or erosion are periodically backfilled to maintain a useable height, authorization may be needed. - Troughs and storage tanks should have float valves to maximize the volume of water remaining at the spring source to support aquatic and riparian habitat. - Excess water in trough will be contained in an overflow pipe at least 50 feet away or nearest drainage.
-End of overflow pipe must be protected from trampling by livestock. - New water developments will be constructed in uplands, at least 400 feet away from riparian areas, to encourage livestock use out of the bottoms. - All existing or future water developments that have open tops (i.e. troughs, open top storage tanks) must have escape and access ramps.
-All escape ramps will be built of expanded metal or similar materials and extend to bottom of trough and sides.
-Ramp will be firmly secured to trough rim so it will not be knocked loose by animals.
-Access ramps will be constructed of durable material such as concrete or metal.
-Slope will not exceed 45 degrees.
-Further design specifications may be required from "Water for Wildlife" by Taylor and Tuttle 2007. - Where practical, leave water in troughs for wildlife when not in use by cattle.
+Troughs which become elevated or uneven from trampling or erosion are periodically backfilled to maintain a useable height, authorization may be needed.

+- Troughs and storage tanks should have float valves to maximize the volume of water remaining at the spring source to support aquatic and riparian habitat. - Excess water in trough will be contained in an overflow pipe at least 50 feet away or nearest drainage.
+End of overflow pipe must be protected from trampling by livestock. - New water developments will be constructed in uplands, at least 400 feet away from riparian areas, to encourage livestock use out of the bottoms.